Chris Torenbeek

 Sergeant

-My Grandmother is from Erub Island, while my grandfather was Blackbirded from Niue Island in Polynesia to work in the Queensland cane fields and then as a pearl diver on the pearling lugger vessels.
+My Grandmother is from Erub Island, while my grandfather was blackbirded from Niue Island in Polynesia to work in the Queensland cane fields and then as a pearl diver on the pearling lugger vessels.
 He made his way from being a pearl diver to becoming the captain of a ship.
 When he saw my grandmother, he was too shy to speak to her, so he got a crew member to send her a note.
 They moved to Moa Island and had 13 children, and Mum was their fourth child.
 I have lived on Moa Island all my life; we use boats to travel across the sea for different events, such as tombstones, weddings, picking up families, and shopping.
 When you are on the sea, there is peace – all you hear is the wind and the sea.
-You make your own path across the sea; there is a sense of freedom which is hard to explain.
+You make your own path across the sea; there is a sense of freedom that is hard to explain.
 But – I have been haunted by the memories of community members who have been lost at sea and never found.
-When I joined Border Force in 2001, it was to protect Australia’s flora and fauna, stop illegal imports and exports, and prevent illegal immigration, as well as stop illegal fishing as prescribed by the 1982 United Nations Convention on the Law of the Sea.
+When I began conducting border protection in 2001, it was to protect Australia’s flora and fauna, stop illegal imports and exports, and prevent illegal immigration, as well as stop illegal fishing as prescribed by the 1982 United Nations Convention on the Law of the Sea.
 We patrol all of the Torres Strait Economic Exclusion Zone (EEZ).
 That’s around 294 miles off Australia’s coastline – and the whole of Australia is protected like this.
 My main reason for joining the Army was to gain skills through training that I could use in civilian life.
 In the military, it is all about safety, whether you are in the Regular Army or in the Reserves, and I have been in both.
-With these skills, people respect you because you have served your country, and they trust you in the workplace and in the wider community.
+With these skills, people respect you because you have served your country and they trust you in the workplace and in the wider community.
 I want to set an example for my community as a role model of how to travel and coordinate safety at sea.
 In the Torres Strait, the tides are really strong, so you have to understand and respect the ocean to navigate it.
+I have now achieved a long-held ambition and have commenced working as a Marine Tactical officer (MTO) with the Australian Border Force.